T Coronae Borealis: Description

 AAVSO light curve of recurrent nova T CrB from Jan 1, 2008 to Nov 17, 2010, showing rotating ellipsoidal variability.
 Up is brighter and down is fainter.
 Day numbers are Julian day.

 The two components of the system orbit each other every 227.5528 days.
 The orbit is almost circular and is inclined at an angle of 61.5°.
-The radius of the orbit of the primary component around the center of mass is 206.4 solar radius.
+The separation between the components is 206.4 solar radius.